polarwinkel/mdTeXerPad/README.md

 - it is **not checked for security issues**, be sure to restrict access to trusted persons!

 If you need it bigger feel free to fork and change this or commit a pull-request.

+## You need just a Markdown-LaTeX-to-HTML-converter for your own project?

+Just grab the `mdTeX2html.py` from the `modules`-folder and the `latex2mathml` from [Ronie Martinez](https://github.com/roniemartinez/latex2mathml) which you find in pip as well.
+Thanks for this, Ronie!